sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_15_ShortExplanationOfHelloWorldCode/Q_15_ShortExplanationOfHelloWorldCode_Quiz.md

 **Description**

-a) Quotes are needed to print hello world in Python.

-b) This is the correct syntax to print hello world in Python.
+This is the correct syntax to print hello world in Python.

-c) prints is not correct.
-We need print.
-The name prints is not defined in Python.

-d) Parenthesis () is required after print.

 ---
 ---